MARKET SNAPSHOT: U.S. Stocks Poised To Dance Around Record Levels Again As More Earnings Hit

 "The positive afterglow of Friday's jobs report continued to buoy sentiment, with volatility on the S&P500 at its lowest level in decades, as the summer doldrums beds in even further," he added.

-Individual movers: Shares in Avis Budget Group Inc.(CAR) look set for a big down day after the car rental company late Monday posted quarterly results that missed Wall Street's expectations (http://www.marketwatch.com/story/avis-shares-down-10-after-company-misses-eps-sales-forecasts-2017-08-07).
+Individual movers: Shares in Avis Budget Group Inc.(CAR) fell 8% in premarket action after the car rental company late Monday posted quarterly results that missed Wall Street's expectations (http://www.marketwatch.com/story/avis-shares-down-10-after-company-misses-eps-sales-forecasts-2017-08-07).

-Marriott International Inc.(MAR) also appears on track for a fall, after the hotelier posted a quarterly earnings beat, but guided profit for the current quarter (http://www.marketwatch.com/story/marriott-earnings-beat-but-stock-falls-2-2017-08-07) slightly below analysts' forecasts.
+Marriott International Inc.(MAR) shed 4% in thin premarket trading.
+That's after the hotelier posted a quarterly earnings beat, but guided profit for the current quarter (http://www.marketwatch.com/story/marriott-earnings-beat-but-stock-falls-2-2017-08-07) slightly below analysts' forecasts.

-CBS Corp.(CBSA) is likely to see active trading after the media giant also reported results late Monday (http://www.marketwatch.com/story/cbs-earnings-boosted-by-twin-peaks-final-four-2017-08-07), with revenue topping expectations.
+CBS Corp.(CBSA) was little changed in light volume after the media giant also reported results late Monday (http://www.marketwatch.com/story/cbs-earnings-boosted-by-twin-peaks-final-four-2017-08-07), with revenue topping expectations.

+Ahead of the open, drug store operator CVS (CVS) posted earnings and revenue that beat estimates (http://www.marketwatch.com/story/cvs-health-shares-rise-after-earnings-and-revenue-beat-estimates-2017-08-08).
+Shares inched down slightly ahead of the open.

-Earnings list: Drug store operator CVS (CVS) , dairy giant Dean Foods (DF) , drug maker Valeant Pharmaceuticals International Inc.(VRX.T) , theme park operator SeaWorld Entertainment Inc.(SEAS) and apparel sellers Michael Kors Holdings Ltd.(KORS) and Ralph Lauren Corp.(RL) are among the companies on the earnings docket ahead of the open.
+Apparel seller Ralph Lauren Corp.(RL) is also among the companies on the earnings docket ahead of the open.

 Economic news: Sentiment among small-business owners jumped in July (http://www.marketwatch.com/story/small-business-sentiment-rises-in-july-after-five-month-rut-nfib-2017-08-08), the National Federation of Independent Business said early Tuesday.